spacemeshos/product/product_plan.md

 ### Release Highlights

-The main use case case of `Spacemesh 0.1` is to support [Spacemesh Coins](spacemesh_coin.md) cryptocurrency transactions between any two parties and to award `Spacemesh coins` to people who run full Spacemesh full p2p nodes on their PCs.
+The main use case case of `Spacemesh 0.1` is to support [Smesh](spacemesh_coin.md) cryptocurrency transactions between any two parties and to award `Smesh` to people who run full Spacemesh full p2p nodes on their PCs.

 The Spacemesh full node implements the [Spacemesh consensus protocol 1.0](https://spacemesh.io/spacemesh-protocol-v1-0/) and other protocols to support this use case.

 The main goal of this release is to provide an MVP of a permissionless and trustless Internet money that is secure, decentralized and scalable without using POW or PoStake mechanisms.